jas8522/wp-listings/README.md

 We have built in WordPress API support for the listing post type and default taxonomies.
 This will allow skilled developers to create their own applications around listing content.

 There is also support for taxonomy featured images.
-Assign an image for active properties, solds, featured listings, neighborhoods, or an other taxonomy you should create.
+Assign an image for active properties, solds, featured listings, neighborhoods, or any other taxonomy you might create.

-### Integration ###
-Integrates with the [Genesis Agent Profiles](https://wordpress.org/plugins/genesis-agent-profiles/) plugin to display the listing agent(s).

-Feel free to contribute to this project on [Github](https://github.com/agentevolution/wp-listings).

 ## Installation ##